Astrid Mannes: Political career

 In 2007 Mannes put herself forward as a candidate in the mayoral election for Mühltal, a small town in the hills to the south of Darmstadt.
 On 1 July 2007, two days after the much postponed opening of the Lohberg road tunnel, she was elected, taking office on 28 November 2007.
 She was a popular mayor.
 On 9 June 2013, she received the votes of 54.9% of participating voters in the subsequent mayoral election.

 On 27 March 2011 the local party moved her up from place 39 to place 10 on the CDU candidate list for the district council election which, given the strength of party support in the area, meant that she became a member of the district council.
 She became a member of the CDU Party Executive for South Hesse (Darmstadt region).

 In the 2017 General Election Mannes stood successfully for election to the national parliament ("Bundestag").
 This time, instead of being elected through inclusion on a regional party list, she was elected directly as the winning candidate for the Darmstadt electoral district ("Wahlkreis 186").
 Her margin of victory was a narrow one: Darmstadt had previously been represented by Brigitte Zypries (SPD) since 2005.
 In parliament, she served on the Committee on Education, Research and Technology Assessment.

-Mannes lost her seat at the 2021 German federal election.
+Mannes lost her seat in the 2021 German federal election but eventually re-entered parliament when she took the seat of Ingmar Jung who had resigned.